 For operation with shared spectrum channel access, a UE can be configured for an additional number of PDCCH monitoring occasions in its PO to monitor for paging.
 However, when the UE detects a PDCCH transmission within the UE's PO addressed with P-RNTI, the UE is not required to monitor the subsequent PDCCH monitoring occasions within this PO.

-If Paging Cause is included in the Paging message, a UE in RRC_IDLE or RRC_INACTIVE state may use the Paging Cause as per TS 23.501[3].
+If Paging Cause is included in the Paging message or if both the RAN and CN support the paging cause but no Paging Cause is incuded in the Paging message, a UE in RRC_IDLE or RRC_INACTIVE state may determine the paging cause and use the paging cause as per TS 23.501[3].

 Paging optimization for UEs in CM_IDLE: at UE context release, the NG-RAN node may provide the AMF with a list of recommended cells and NG-RAN nodes as assistance info for subsequent paging.
 The AMF may also provide Paging Attempt Information consisting of a Paging Attempt Count and the Intended Number of Paging Attempts and may include the Next Paging Area Scope.
 If Paging Attempt Information is included in the Paging message, each paged NG-RAN node receives the same information during a paging attempt.
 The Paging Attempt Count shall be increased by one at each new paging attempt.
 The Next Paging Area Scope, when present, indicates whether the AMF plans to modify the paging area currently selected at next paging attempt.
 If the UE has changed its state to CM CONNECTED the Paging Attempt Count is reset.